giorgiagandolfi/DNA-RNA_Dynamics/report.md

 delta <- mean_beta_groupWT - mean_beta_groupDS
 ```

-A data frame is created storing in one column, the delta values, and on the other, the -log10 of pValues; these values are then plotted using the plot function with some options.
+A data frame is created storing in one column, the delta values, and on the other, the -log10 of pValues; these values are then plotted using **plot** function with some options.

 ```
 toVolcPlot <- data.frame(delta, -log10(final_wilcox_corrected$pValues_wilcox))